This page presents

 script including the methods adopted in the writing system for

-the script.
-Aspects of the writing system specific to the script
+the script may be seen below.
+Aspects of the writing system specific

-will also be indicated.
-The reader my benefit from looking at the
+to the script will also be indicated.
+The reader my benefit from

 languages for a generic view of syllabic writing systems.

 The Tamil script has evolved over a period of several

 hundreds of years.
 The script seen above has been in vogue